Flat Front vs Pleated Golf Pants: Golf Trousers Guide

 Safe versus expressive.

-But for golf brands, the real question is more practical than that.
 It is about line planning.
 It is about block development.
 It is about whether the trouser belongs in your core program or in a smaller, more directional extension.

-Quick Answer: Flat-Front vs Pleated Golf Pants
+Quick Answer: Flat Front vs Pleated Golf Pants

-For most modern golf brands, flat-front golf pants should still lead the core assortment.
+For most modern golf brands, flat front golf pants should still lead the core assortment.

 They are easier to merchandise, easier to repeat, and easier to scale across a broader customer base.
 They also work naturally with performance polos, lightweight mid-layers, golf jackets, and club uniform programs.